 Item Description Microphone-In Jack Plug an external microphone in to this jack to record on your computer.
-RJ-11 Phone Jack This port connects to the built-in modem if included in your purchase configuration (the modem and modem port are a factory option).
-You may plug the telephone line directly into this RJ-11 telephone connection.
-Note : Broadband (e.g. ADSL) modems usually connect to the LAN port.
 RJ-45 LAN Jack This port supports LAN (Network) functions.
 Note: Broadband (e.g. ADSL) modems usually connect to the LAN port.
 Security Lock Slot To prevent possible theft, a Kensington-type lock can be attached to this slot.
 Locks can be purchased at any computer store.
 S/PDIF-Out Jack This S/PDIF (Sony/Philips Digital Interface Format) Out Port allows you to connect your DVD-capable PC to a Dolby AC-3 compatible receiver for "5.1" or 'dts' surround sound.